Kawi0r/Kawi0r/README.md

 - 👋 Hi, I’m @Kawi0r
-- 👀 I’m interested in ... i want to change my carrer to IT ( backend dev )
+- 👀 I’m interested in ... i want to change my carrer to IT
 - 🌱 I’m currently learning ...
-Python on Udemy, as a next step will be Java and then Django with Spring
+Python with Zero To Mastery !
+And soon will start Full Web Develoment course ( HTML+CSS+JavaScript )
 - 💞️ I’m looking to collaborate on ... when i start my 1st project, I'll know more
 - 📫 How to reach me ... prv here